TensorNetwork/tensornetwork.org/src/software/index.md

 (Listed in alphabetical order by project name.)

 * <a href="https://itensor.org">ITensor</a><br/>
-  C++ library for tensor networks where tensor indices carry id numbers, allowing automatic contraction of matching tensor indices.
+  C++ library for tensor networks where matching tensor indices automatically contract.
 Also features MPS and MPO algorithms, as well as algorithms such as DMRG.
 Supports quantum number block-sparse tensors too.

 * <a href="https://quimb.readthedocs.io/en/latest/">QUIMB</a><br/>